anuj-ojha/User-Manual-/receiving-create-transfer-order.md

----
-description: Create a new transfer order in the Receiving App to move inventory between facilities.
----

 # Create Transfer Order

 Use the Receiving App to create a Transfer Order (TO) and initiate the movement of inventory from one facility to another.
-Transfer orders help operations teams coordinate planned stock transfers between stores and warehouses.

 ## Accessing the Create Transfer Order page